uom-resquant/modelling_book/docs/04-carpentry.md

 ##     8079     3161     7060     9518
 ```

 What we are doing above is initialising a new variable in the *df* object that we are calling *region*.
-We are then assigning to each of the four categories in this character vector those participants in the survey that have the corresponding values in the *isocntry* variable as defined for each category within the square brackets.
+We are then assigning to each of the four categories in this character vector those participants in the survey that have the corresponding values in the *isocntry* variable as defined for each category.
 So for example if Austria is the value in *isocntry* we are telling R we want this person to be assigned the value of "Western" in the *region* variable.
 And so on.
 You can see the list of ISO country codes [here](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).

 Once you have created the variable you could start exploring if there is any association with our outcome variable.
 For example, using **mosaic plots** from the `vcd` package (if you don't have it installed the code won't run).